marashen/AllProjects/HTML-CSS-Javascript/AstronomicalAstronomy/README.md

 Guide:

-- index.html contains the complete website code with all 3 languages in one file.
+- The Full Website folder contains the complete website code with all 3 languages in one file.

 - The other folders contain the langauge designated by the name.